 CEO of Ludgate Hub

-Gráinne Dwyer (26) is CEO of the Ludgate Initiative in Skibbereen, Ireland which has recently launched a digital hub with one of the fastest broadband connections in the country.
+Gráinne Dwyer (27) was formerly CEO of the Ludgate Initiative in Skibbereen, Ireland which has recently launched a digital hub with one of the fastest broadband connections in the country.
 The €1 million, 10,000 sq foot state of the art building has attracted Start Ups from LA, Chicago and London.
 The Ludgate Hub is now being used as a case study for Europe on how to rejuvenate rural coastal communities.
 The Ludgate initiative is an award winning project which aims to highlight rural Skibbereen as an exemplar '1Gigabyte Town'.

 Gráinne has presented at the European Digital Assembly in Bratislava and at the European Commission's Going Giga Conference in Brussels about the project.
 Gráinne is also co-organiser of National Digital Week a conference which focuses on digital innovation and how technology can sustain rural areas.
 The conference attracts over 1,600 attendees and 80 international and national speakers each year.
 Over the last 12 months Gráinne has worked with her team to raise nearly € 1.2 Million in sponsorship deals and support.
-She is also a recipient of the Cork Conference Ambassador award in 2015, and the Ludgate initiative has also been awarded the Cork Business Award in 2016, and was a finalist of Europes Best Broadband Project in 2016.
+She is also a recipient of the Cork Conference Ambassador award in 2015, and the Ludgate initiative has also been awarded the Cork Business Award in 2016, and was a finalist of Europe's Best Broadband Project in 2016.

 Founder and CEO of Plant-e